andreagorsche/tablebooking/README.md

 ![Deployment without whitenoise](/static/images/readme/deploymenterror_static.png "Deployment without whitenoise")

-I could solve the issue by performing the following steps:
+I started to address the issue by following these steps:
 1) Checking Slack if anyone else ever had this problem
 2) Finding the right thread and following the steps:
     a) Delete the Config Var DISABLE_COLLECTSTATIC from Heroku